 Useful Tips on Managing Remote Employees

 A remote employee productivity stat on CoSo Cloud showed that 77% of remote employees claim to be more productive when working from home.
-Another report on Buffer showed that companies save costs from paid vacation from about 43% of remote employees.
+Another report on Buffer showed that companies save costs on paid vacation time of about 43% of remote employees.
 However, despite the many benefits that this setup brings for both parties, it is not without challenges.

-Your workers can get a sense of responsibility when they have to check in every morning at a specific time while working from home.
-Three benefits of doing that include the following:
+Your workers can develop a sense of responsibility when they have to check in every morning at a specific time while working from home.
+The three benefits of doing that are listed below:

-- It will make them feel like they are in a work environment even though they are at home
+- It will make them feel like they are in the work environment even though they are at home.

 - They will feel like the company is monitoring them, and that will make them give their best to the jobs assigned to them.

-Check-ins at a specific time trigger a work-consciousness in most remote employees, and they'd always be ready for work each day.
+Check-ins at a specific time will get most remote employees into work mode, and they'll be more productive this way.
 You can use platforms that support voice calls or video calls to confirm that each employee has checked in.

 Providing modern communication tools is one of the best strategies to manage your newly remote employees if you want to see your remote team performing at their best.